alfZone/login/README.md

 # 4 - Known bugs or limitations

+He must use an HTTPS URL to accomplish Google authentication.

 Does not allow sending the same message to multiple destinations.

 # 5 - License